Capital One QuicksilverOne vs. Quicksilver

 Additional benefits

-The QuicksilverOne also offers automatic consideration for a credit line increase after six months of on-time payments.
+The Capital One QuicksilverOne offers automatic consideration for a credit line increase after six months of on-time payments.
 This is a great perk if your credit isn’t where you want it to be.
 After all, a boost to your credit limit can increase your score.
-Plus, your card usage will be reported to all three credit bureaus, giving you the best chance at speedy credit score gains.
+Plus, Capital One reports your card use to all three credit bureaus, giving you the best chance at speedy credit score gains.

 The bottom line

 Although both of these rewards credit cards offer an unlimited 1.5 percent cash back rewards on every purchase, the Capital One Quicksilver is the clear winner for those who can qualify.
-Not only does this card have a sign-up bonus and no annual fee, but you can also score 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR of 16.49 percent to 26.49 percent.
+Not only does this card come with a sign-up bonus and no annual fee, but you can also score an introductory APR offer on balance transfers and purchases, helping you save on interest.

-With that said, you can still benefit from signing up for the Capital One QuicksilverOne if your credit score needs some work.
-In fact, you could use this card responsibly and boost your credit score over time, at which point you could apply for a different credit card with more rewards and better perks or upgrade to the Quicksilver.
+That said, you can still benefit from signing up for the Capital One QuicksilverOne if your credit score needs some work.
+In fact, by using this card responsibly and boosting your credit score over time, you should be in a position to apply for a different credit card with more rewards and better perks — or even to upgrade credit cards to the Quicksilver.